 Dress for Skiing

-The secret to all outdoor winter sports is wearing the right clothing.
+The secret to all outdoor winter sports, whether you’re skiing, tubing or ice skating, is wearing the right clothing.
 Remember…there’s no bad weather, only bad clothing.
 For snow tubing, that means wearing long underwear, warm socks and waterproof outerwear and boots.
 Don’t forget a hat, gloves and sunglasses or goggles.

 Although this may sound like you’ll have trouble moving, like Ralphie’s little brother in “A Christmas Story,” you should be fine if you wear several thin layers rather than one bulky, comforter-like coat.